Laws & Standard Requirements

-Ayurveda for Personal Interest: If you are new to Ayurveda, studying for personal interest, not sure if you want to practice Ayurveda clinically, but want to get your feet wet, learn a little about it and hopefully a lot more about improving health in short order, and want to start reaping benefits sooner than later, you might be interested in our Women’s Health & Hormones Part I: Hormonal Balance & Stagnation online course, which provides insights for the general public as well as students or practitioners of Ayurveda or Traditional Chinese Medicine, Nurses, Nurse Practitioners, NDs, and MDs.
+Ayurveda for Personal Interest: If you are new to Ayurveda, studying for personal interest, not sure if you want to practice Ayurveda clinically, but want to get your feet wet, learn a little about it and hopefully a lot more about improving health in short order, and want to start reaping benefits sooner than later, you might be interested in our Women’s Health & Hormones Part I: Hormonal Balance & Stagnation online course, which provides insights for the general public as well as students or practitioners of Ayurveda or Traditional Chinese Medicine, Nurses, Nurse Practitioners, NDs, MDs and other health care practitioners.